Dilwyn Community Website

 Cross House would be an appropriate name for a house facing the junction in the centre of Dilwyn.
 It would have to have been demolished sometime between 1863 and 1889 as, by the above mentioned sale of 1889, the area of the Village Green was an enclosed paddock that was part of Townsend Farm.
 When the tenant, Harold Williams, died the owners, Garnston Estate would not renew the tenancy for the surviving family and, after some time, put up the farm and land for sale.
 Harold Williams was the third generation of the Williams family to farm at Townsend Farm.
 The barns belonging to the farm, which were directly behind the present green have not survived but the farmhouse itself still exists.
 A trace of the access track to one of the barns can still be seen on the green.

-Permission to build on the area now occupied by the green was not forthcoming, - possibly because, at that time, one of the village's mains water supply pipes ran under the green.
+However, permission to build on the area now occupied by the green was not forthcoming, - possibly because, at that time, one of the village's mains water supply pipes ran under the green.
+Incidentaly, although superceded by a new supply, the mains water pipe under the green was still live until a few years ago as Welsh Water had forgotten to shut it down!

 Newspaper article transcription